eztam-/BitCrackOSX/README.md

 ## Build

+Don't run directly from XCode for other reasons than development, since it is significantly slower there compared to creating a releasebuild and running it from terminal!

 To build the application you need to install XCode from the App Store first.

 Within the project directory run the following command